nadavami/nadavami.github.io/_posts/2021-02-01-looking-back-at-my-first-open-source-project.md

 1. Linting & code format.
 Was linting a word in 2009?
 I'm not sure, but I clearly had never head it.
 1. Unrelated code.
 Lines 5 - 15 and pretty much all the HTML in the document should have been removed.
 Side note, at the time I was building a music player webapp so that I could learn the then newfangled HTML5 spec.
 The fact that you could use `<audio>` to embed audio was amazing, such simpler times!
 1. Variable names.
 What is $des? <sup><small>[get it, what is this?... sorry...]</small></sup> Variable names could have been much more clear and made the coder easier to read.
 1. Useless variable reassignment.
-I'm really not sure what's going on on lines 23 & 23...
+I'm really not sure what's up with lines 22 & 23...
 1. Weird conditional on line 27.
 Why not invert it at get rid of the else clause.